Electron penetration heating in turbulent magnetic loops driven by nonrelativistic laser-plasma interaction

 \end{small} The numerical integral of Eq.\eqref{eq:dgg_dt} plotted in Fig.~\ref{fig:fig4_e_acc}(c) shows that the energy gain comes from the coupled term with $\sin(\phi_a-\phi_b)$ when the electron `A' gets deflected by magnetic loops to suppress its dephasing in the laser field.
 The time-dependent $d\varepsilon_e/dt$ and $\Delta\varepsilon_e$ in Fig.~\ref{fig:fig4_e_acc}(a)(c)(d) demonstrate that the symmetry of electron energy exchange with laser fields is broken in the penetration process and thus a pronounced energy gain $\Delta\varepsilon_e$ is accumulated for the electron `A'.
-Note that penetration acceleration is exclusively effective for energetic electrons with momentum $p\gtrsim 2\pi ceB_\varphi/\omega_{pe}$, because an `B' electron with a gyroradius $r_g\sim p/(eB_\varphi)$ much less than the loop radius $r_b\sim 2\pi c/\omega_{pe}$ cannot penetrate the loop while undergoing multiple rebounds between different loops' outer edges [see Fig.~\ref{fig:fig4_e_acc}(a)(d)]. \re{In contrast, during the stochastic acceleration process [see Fig.~\ref{fig:fig4_e_acc}(b)]~\cite{CFI_setup,animation_fig4b_acc_CFI}, electrons undergo multiple rebounds by each magnetic filament edge; the net energy gain comes from the asymmetric electric field $E_{xy}$ at the filaments' outer sheath.
-A feature that distinguishes these two mechanisms is that the energetic electrons are located at edges of magnetic islands for stochastic acceleration but are located at the loop center for penetration acceleration [see $\left<\varepsilon_e\right>$ in Fig.~\ref{fig:fig4_e_acc}(a)(b)]}.
+Note that penetration acceleration is exclusively effective for energetic electrons with momentum $p\gtrsim 2\pi ceB_\varphi/\omega_{pe}$, because an `B' electron with a gyroradius $r_g\sim p/(eB_\varphi)$ much less than the loop radius $r_b\sim 2\pi c/\omega_{pe}$ cannot penetrate the loop while undergoing multiple rebounds between different loops' outer edges [see Fig.~\ref{fig:fig4_e_acc}(a)(d)].
+In contrast, during the stochastic acceleration process [see Fig.~\ref{fig:fig4_e_acc}(b)]~\cite{animation_fig5b_acc_CFI}, electrons undergo multiple rebounds by each magnetic filament edge; the net energy gain comes from the asymmetric electric field $E_{xy}$ at the filaments' outer sheath.
+A feature that distinguishes these two mechanisms is that the energetic electrons are located at edges of magnetic islands for stochastic acceleration but are located at the loop center for penetration acceleration [see $\left<\varepsilon_e\right>$ in Fig.~\ref{fig:fig4_e_acc}(a)(b)].
+Apart from that, the spatial distribution of averaged electron energy $\left<\varepsilon_e\right>$ in Fig.~\ref{fig:fig4_e_acc}(a) illustrates that the most energetic electrons are predominantly from the penetration acceleration process.
+The other potential electron heating mechanism, such as the stimulated Raman scattering instability during laser propagation via excited plasma waves, is not the critical factor in our scenario.

+To further confirm the electron energy gain is mainly contributed by the work $W_z$ done by the $E_z$ along the $z$ direction.
+The simulation results of the work contribution of $W_{x,y,z}$ and the time evolution of the electron momentum $p_{x,y,z}$, the imposed electric field $E_{x,y,z}$, and the work contribution $W_{x,y,z}$ are shown in Fig.~\ref{fig:res_workz_pz}.
+Here, $W_{x}\equiv -|e|\int v_xE_xdt$, $W_{y}\equiv -|e|\int v_yE_ydt$, and $W_{z}\equiv -|e|\int v_zE_zdt$ represent the work done by the electric field along the three directions.
+The results of electron shown in Fig.~\ref{fig:res_workz_pz}(b)(c)(d) corresponds the `A' electron undergoing penetration acceleration at $\omega_0t/2\pi \approx 1030$ shown in Fig~\ref{fig:fig4_e_acc}.